Saifullahfarrukh/CSCE155-C-Lab02/worksheet.md

 program by giving it "bad" input and observe the consequences.
 Give at least two examples of potentially bad input and the results you observe.

+Answer : Today is 2023/10/21 Your birthday was Hello, saif.
+You are 0 years, 0 weeks, and 0 days old today